 - A (nonempty) set of bean types

-- A (nonempty) set of bindings
+- · A (nonempty) set of qualifiers

 - A scope

-- A deployment type

 - Optionally, a bean EL name

 - · A set of interceptor bindings

 - A bean implementation

 In most cases, a bean developer provides the bean implementation by writing business logic in Java code.
 The developer then defines the remaining attributes by explicitly annotating the bean class, or by allowing them to be defaulted by the container, as specified in Chapter 3, Programming model.
 In certain other cases-for example, Java EE component environment resources, defined in Section 3.5, "Resources"-the developer provides only the annotations and the bean implementation is provided by the container.